pokt-network/pocket/shared/telemetry/README.md

 ## Node Configuration

-It is necessary to provide a telemetry configuration to your node:
+It is necessary to provide a telemetry configuration to your node in `config.json`:

 ```json
  "enable_telemetry": true,